 Arizona Certified Home Inspector Requirements

-Some basic requirements to becoming an Arizona certified home inspector are you must be eighteen years or older, pass the national exam to become certified, and complete inspections.
+Some basic requirements to becoming an Arizona certified home inspector are: You must be eighteen years or older, pass the national home inspectors exam to become certified, and complete parallel inspections.
 In addition to passing an exam and completing inspections, you must pay fees for the licenses and the fingerprint processing.

 In order to qualify to take the exam, you must first complete eighty four hours of classroom training at a certified school.
 This can be completed either online or offline, and it may or may not lead to an associate’s degree.